needle-mirror/com.unity.entities/Documentation~/components-shared.md

 # Shared components

-Shared components group entities in chunks based on the values of their shared cComponent, which helps with with the de-duplication of data.
+Shared components group entities in chunks based on the values of their shared Component, which helps with the de-duplication of data.

 | **Topic**                                                    | **Description**                                              |
 | ------------------------------------------------------------ | ------------------------------------------------------------ |